May the Best Character Win

 - Print and copy the Self Reflective Speech Review for each student

-- Find a ballot box that can be used on Election Day.
+- Find or create a ballot box that can be used on Election Day.

 - Write a note home asking parents to send in donations for your inauguration day celebration (optional).